dseguy/changedBehavior/behavior/nonCanonicalCast.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Non-canonical cast (integer) is deprecated, use the (int) cast instead in /codes/nonCanonicalCast.php on line 3
+   PHP Deprecated:  Non-canonical cast (integer) is deprecated, use the (int) cast instead

-   Deprecated: Non-canonical cast (integer) is deprecated, use the (int) cast instead in /codes/nonCanonicalCast.php on line 3
-   PHP Deprecated:  Non-canonical cast (double) is deprecated, use the (float) cast instead in /codes/nonCanonicalCast.php on line 4
+   Deprecated: Non-canonical cast (integer) is deprecated, use the (int) cast instead PHP Deprecated:  Non-canonical cast (double) is deprecated, use the (float) cast instead

-   Deprecated: Non-canonical cast (double) is deprecated, use the (float) cast instead in /codes/nonCanonicalCast.php on line 4
-   PHP Deprecated:  Non-canonical cast (boolean) is deprecated, use the (bool) cast instead in /codes/nonCanonicalCast.php on line 5
+   Deprecated: Non-canonical cast (double) is deprecated, use the (float) cast instead PHP Deprecated:  Non-canonical cast (boolean) is deprecated, use the (bool) cast instead

-   Deprecated: Non-canonical cast (boolean) is deprecated, use the (bool) cast instead in /codes/nonCanonicalCast.php on line 5
-   PHP Deprecated:  Non-canonical cast (binary) is deprecated, use the (string) cast instead in /codes/nonCanonicalCast.php on line 6
+   Deprecated: Non-canonical cast (boolean) is deprecated, use the (bool) cast instead PHP Deprecated:  Non-canonical cast (binary) is deprecated, use the (string) cast instead

-   Deprecated: Non-canonical cast (binary) is deprecated, use the (string) cast instead in /codes/nonCanonicalCast.php on line 6
+   Deprecated: Non-canonical cast (binary) is deprecated, use the (string) cast instead 2212
-   2212